shizhehe/cartridges/README.md

 ![image](static/dataset-artifact.png)

 For example, here the full path is `hazy-research/cartridges/m03d17_generate_longhealth_p01:v0`.
-You'll need this path to train a capsule on the generated data.
+You'll need this path to train a Cartridge on the generated data.

-## Training a capsule
+## Training a Cartridge

 To try launching a first experiment, you can try running on
 ```